openid/connect/openid-4-vc-security-and-trust-1_0.md

 Depending on the use case, the Verifier needs to trust the End-User to be the legitimate holder of a certain Credential.
-Accepting a Credential from every bearer is a security risk:
+Accepting a Credential from any bearer is a security risk:

  - A malicious party that has gained access to a Credential (e.g., data leaked from a connection or from a Verifier) can present it to a